droundy/deft/papers/histogram/sad-referee-response.md

 convergence of SAMC."

 The referee further disputes the use of language *'we have introduced a new algorithm'*.
-In response, we argue that this language is commonly used to describe MC methods that have their foundation in other methods (SAD is a derivative of SAMC).
-Our choice of language is further validated by other researchers in the field that are published in PRE.
+This language is commonly used to describe MC methods that have their foundation in other methods (as SAD is a derivative of SAMC).
+However, we did revise the paper to clarify in the conclusion that our algorithm is a variant of the SAMC method.

-**Dynamically optimized Wang-Landau sampling with adaptive trial moves and modification factors**
-*(accepted by PRE)*
-This work introduces an improved update scheme as the referee would call it.
-The authors still use language such as *'To test our new algorithm...'*

-Still we have changed the language to say *'we have introduced a new variant of SAMC called SAD'"'* to better highlight the subtle distinction.

 **----------------------------------------------------------------------------**